Kingmoballs/CorporateTreasuryPlatform/docs/architecture-and-security.md

 An authenticated user can only switch to another organization when an active membership exists there.
-Switching issues a new organization-scoped token pair.
-A client must replace both its access and refresh tokens after a successful switch.
+Switching issues a new organization-scoped access token and replaces the rotating HttpOnly refresh-token cookie.
+A client must replace its in-memory access token and discard all tenant-specific cached data after a successful switch.

 `PlatformAdmin` is deliberately separate.
 It uses the reserved platform organization for organization-application review and